 Similarly, preambular paragraph 9, highlights ‘[…] the importance of including women in all their diversity on an equal basis in election processes that are free from discrimination and allow for their full, equal and meaningful participation, allowing for gender-responsive political institutions and the creation of more inclusive societies’.

 While this resolution traces its origins back to at least 1988, this was the first time it included language referencing sexual orientation and gender identity (SOGI).
 By doing so, it became only the second GA resolution ever to explicitly mention SOGI.
-The first is a resolution on extrajudicial, summary or arbitrary executions, which referenced SOGI as grounds for discrimination that may motivate killings on two occasions (2013 and 2015).
+The first is a resolution on extrajudicial, summary or arbitrary executions, which referenced SOGI as grounds for discrimination that may motivate killings every two years the reference was included for the first time in 2011 (2013, 2015, 2017, 2020 and 2022).

 Such a move was bound to draw objectors.
 Nigeria, on behalf of a group of countries, proposed a hostile amendment aimed at weakening the text, including by removing the references to ‘in all their diversity’ and SOGI.
 Thankfully the proposed amendments were both ultimately rejected.
 The amendment to OP7 was defeated with 90 votes against, 58 in favour and 13 abstentions, and the amendment to PP9 with 89 votes against, 56 in favour, and 12 abstentions.